nalisidev/zabbix/src/go/plugins/mysql/README.md

 ## Plugin installation

-The plugin is supplied as part of Zabbix agent 2, and does not require any additional installation steps.
-Once Zabbix agent 2 is installed, the plugin is ready.
+The plugin is supplied as part of Netwatch agent 2, and does not require any additional installation steps.
+Once Netwatch agent 2 is installed, the plugin is ready.
 You then need to make sure that a MySQL instance is available for connection and configure monitoring.

 ## Plugin configuration

-Open the Zabbix agent configuration file (`zabbix_agent2.conf`) and set the required parameters.
+Open the Netwatch agent configuration file (`zabbix_agent2.conf`) and set the required parameters.

 `Plugins.Mysql.CallTimeout`—The maximum time, in seconds, for waiting when a request has to be completed.
 <br>Default value: equals the global timeout configuration parameter.